Tag Archives: republic

 It is legitimate to argue that this preamble is inappropriate to today’s Ireland in which reside many citizens who worship a different version of ‘God’ to the Christian one, or who are non-believers, including Atheists.
 It is not for the State but for the citizen to pay homage to a ‘God’ or not to do so.
 There is a valid argument that the State should guarantee religious liberty while maintaining a strictly secular stance of not seeking to interfere in the personal beliefs or practices of the citizen with regard to religious or spiritual belief or lack of same.

-A more appropriate preamble in the constitution of a republic would be one which lays out the founding principles and ethos of that republic, and that from this preamble all subsequent articles of the constitution and all legislation by parliament both past and present should flow in accordance with the principles and ethos of the republic.
+A more appropriate preamble in the constitution of a republic would be one which lays out the founding principles and ethos of that republic, and names the republic, and that from this preamble all subsequent articles of the constitution and all legislation by parliament both past and present should flow in accordance with the principles and ethos of the republic.
 By way of comparison with the existing preamble here is one option:

 If we are to reform the Constitution then we must start at the beginning and define precisely what sort of Republic we want to have.
 That is what the signatories to the Proclamation intended, and left the template as their legacy to us.